scottvr/pbngen/README.md

-# LeadEngine (PbNgen): the Python Paint-By-Number Generator
+# PbNgen: the Python Paint-By-Number Generator

-**LeadEngine** (aka [Pb](https://wikipedia.com/wiki/lead)Ngen) is a command-line tool that converts any image into a printable, paint-by-number guide.
+The **LeadEngine** (aka [Pb](https://wikipedia.com/wiki/lead)Ngen, that's "lead" as in paint) is a command-line tool that converts any image into a printable, paint-by-number guide.
 It reduces images to a fixed color palette, segments the result into paintable regions, overlays numeric labels, and generates both raster and vector outputs along with a color swatch legend.

 ## Features